All Hemispheric Institute Digital Video Library See complete cataloging information for this video

 video

-Phobophilia, arousal from fear (edited clip) [videorecording] = Phobophilia, excitación a partir del miedo (clip editado)
+Phobophilia, arousal from fear (edited clip) = Phobophilia, excitación a partir del miedo (clip editado)

-Stephen Lawson (Performer), Aaron Pollard, Gray Wetzler, 2boys.tv (Performance group), Hemispheric Institute of Performance and Politics. and Hemispheric Institute Encuentro (7th : 2009 : Bogotá, Colombia).
+Lawson, Stephen (Performer), Pollard, Aaron, Wetzler, Gray, 2boys.tv (Performance group), Hemispheric Institute of Performance and Politics, Hemispheric Institute Encuentro (7th : 2009 : Bogotá, Colombia)

 Permalink